hzeller/gcode-multi-shell-extrude/README.md

 GCode.
 If you use a PostScript viewer such as `okular` that re-loads the content whenever the file changes, you can play with the options and see how things change.
-The first three layers of the spiral are shown, which gives an indication if the filament would stick.
+The first three layers of the spiral are shown, which gives an indication if the filament would stick - if the rotation is too quick, you see separate overlapping lines.

      $ ./multi-shell-extrude -h 5 -P > output.ps
      $ okular output.ps &    # start postscript viewer
-     # now play around with the options and watch the changes
+     # now play around with the options and watch the changes.
+In the following
+     # example, we set the pitch too steep, so we see overlaps
-     $ ./multi-shell-extrude -h 5 -d 10 -w 0.3 -t BAAAABAAAABAAAA -P > output.ps
+     $ ./multi-shell-extrude -p 10 -h 5 -d 10 -w 0.3 -t BAAAABAAAABAAAA -P > output.ps

+The overlaps from the too steep pitch can be seen in the following output: individual layers are not overlapping sufficiently anymore.
+Either increase pitch `-p` or decrease layer-height `-l`:

+![Steep pitch][steep-pitch]

 The usual view displays exactly the layout on the print-bed.
 If you want to see how the screws nest, add the `-m` parameter (like Matryoshka, the nested doll), then they are all shown nested into each other

+     ./multi-shell-extrude -n 5 -i -1.4 -R 1.4 -h 10 -p 180 -s 3.5 -D sample/hilbert.poly -P -m > output.ps

 ![Matryoshka view][matryoshka]